Frojdholm/reversi_tournament/README.md

 7x     x     x
 8      x       x
 ```
-For example if, from the starting position, player B chooses to play e3
+For example if, from the starting position, player B chooses to play d3
-the W token on e4 should be flipped.
+the W token on d4 should be flipped.
 ```
  a b c d e f g h
 1
 2
 3      b
-4      B X
+4      X B
-5      W B
+5      B W
 6
 7
 8